 The Company accounts for warrants issued on June 2, 2021 in connection with a public offering of commons stock and common stock warrants, and traded on the OTC Pink under the symbol ZIVOW, ("Public Warrants") and Private Placement Warrants issued in July 2023, see Note 9 - STOCKHOLDERS' EQUITY (DEFICIT), (collectively "Warrants") as either equity-classified or liability-classified instruments based on an assessment of the specific terms of the Warrants and applicable authoritative guidance in ASC 480, Distinguishing Liabilities from Equity ("ASC 480") and ASC 815-40, Contracts in Entity's Own Equity ("ASC 815-40").
 The assessment considers whether the Warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and meet all of the requirements for equity classification under ASC 815-40, including whether the Warrants are indexed to the Company's own stock and whether the events where holders of the warrants could potentially require net cash settlement are within the Company's control, among other conditions for equity classification.
 This assessment, which requires the use of professional judgment, is conducted at the time of warrant issuance and as of each subsequent quarterly period end date while the warrants are outstanding.
 The fair value of Warrants is estimated using Black Scholes modeling.
 Inputs under the model include the Company's Common Share price, the risk-free interest rate, the expected term, the volatility, and the dividend rate.
-Warrants that are determined to require liability classifications are measured at fair value upon issuance and are not subsequently remeasured unless they are required to be reclassified.
+Warrants that are determined to require liability classifications are measured at fair value upon issuance and are subsequently remeasured to their then fair value at each subsequent reporting period with changes in fair value recorded in current earnings.
+Warrants that are determined to require equity classifications measured at fair value upon issuance and are not subsequently remeasured unless they are required to be reclassified.